MalteThodberg/ThodbergMisc/README.md

 ThodbergMisc stores various things I use all the time:

--   Useful and sorted collections of CRAN and Bioconductor packages
+- Useful and sorted collections of CRAN and Bioconductor packages.
--   Template .Rprofile
+- Template .Rprofile.
--   A few useful Rstudio addins
+- A few useful Rstudio addins.
--   Small useful R functions
+- Small useful R functions.

 ## Installation